paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 17039 root      20   0    8476   2928   1916 D   3.7   0.0   0:01.14 dd
 ```

 **%CPU** indicates CPU load percentage of a single core used.
-You may see this exceeds 100% which means it's occupying a full core plus another (or more).
+You may see the value exceeds 100% which means it's occupying a full core plus another (or more).

 The column **'S'** lists the state of the process.
-Here **"D"** state (TASK_UNINTERRUPTIBLE) is a state which occurs in a kernel code path where the execution can not be interrupted whilst a task is processed.
+Here **"D"** state (TASK_UNINTERRUPTIBLE) is a state which occurs in a kernel code path where the execution can not be interrupted while a task is processed.

-An example of this might be a low level driver talking to hardware, either retrieving network packet data from network interface card or accessing a block of data on a hard disk drive -- read and write I/O.
+An example of D state might be a low level driver interacts with hardware, which includes:

-In above example it's writing to block disk using dd command.
+* retrieve network packet data from network interface card
+* access a block of data on a hard disk drive

 ## ps